BriceShatzer/job-search/snippets.md

 ### Leaving PayPal

+So PayPal was by far the largest company that I've ever worked for, and I gave it a year.
+I loved all the folks I worked with, but there were a lot of issues that I really had some issues with.

+---

 I was let go for violating a company policy.

 I shared my frustration with something in a somewhat of a contentious manner, which actually wouldn't have been an issue if it wasn't in a slack channel w/ 800 people